Luis Tejada

-Luis Carlos "Matador" Tejada Hansell (born 28 March 1982) is a Panamanian professional footballer who plays as a striker for Molinos El Pirata.
+Luis Carlos "Matador" Tejada Hansell (28 March 1982 – 28 January 2024) was a Panamanian professional footballer who played as a striker.
+A journeyman player, Tejada represented over 15 different football clubs in his career.
+He represented the Panama national team 108 times, appearing at the 2018 FIFA World Cup in Russia.

 Club career

+Early career

 Tejada's debut in professional soccer was with Tauro in the local league, where he managed to make a good impression and quickly moved to Colombia to play with Colombian side Deportes Tolima.
 Later on he was transferred to first division team Envigado in 2004, and after a splendid participation in the Gold Cup, he set off to the United Arab Emirates.

-In 2005, he signed a 3-year contract to send him to Al Ain of the United Arab Emirates.
+In 2005, he signed a three-year contract to send him to Al Ain of the United Arab Emirates.
 However, he did not yield the same results he obtained in the Gold Cup, reason why shortly after finished the AFC Champions League, and he returned to Panama.

-Returning to Panama, he participated in the championship of Clausura of ANAPROF with the Plaza Amador, one of the best teams of the local football league, but he only participated in a few matches.
-His conditioning was not optimal, and he acquired the nickname of "el gordito (fatty)".
+Returning to Panama, he participated in the Clausura Championship with Plaza Amador, one of the best teams in the local league, but he only participated in a few matches.
+His conditioning was not optimal, and he acquired the nickname of "Gordito (fatty)".
 Growing into better form, he moved on to Colombia, where he played a short spell with ex Copa Libertadores champions Once Caldas, from which he was fired for disciplinary problems.
 He then returned to Panama to play for Plaza Amador.

 Real Salt Lake of Major League Soccer announced the signing of Tejada on 12 December 2006, for the 2007 season.
-He played only two minutes in five games, however, before he was released by head coach Jason Kreis.
-He returned to Panamanian side Tauro, but did not play very much since he was shortly signed by Colombian side América de Cali.
-He scored 4 goals during his short stay in Panama.
+He played only two minutes in five games, however, before he was released by head coach Jason Kreis in early June.
+He returned to Panamanian side Tauro for a very brief stint, scoring four goals in four matches.